nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: To view a comprehensive list of fields and their prefixes, go to the start of the [Features section](#features).
+:information_source: To view a comprehensive list of multi-valued fields and their prefixes, go to the start of the [Features section](#features).

 </div>